-Jamie’s career kicked off after he teamed up with co-presenter Zoe Ball in September 1996 on the BBC 1 Saturday morning show Live & Kicking.
-It was an instant success, earning a BAFTA and generating double the number of viewers of any other Saturday morning show.
-After three fantastic years, Jamie decided to move forward and explore other projects.
+Jamie’s career kicked off after he teamed up with co-presenter Zoe Ball in September 1996 on Saturday morning show Live & Kicking on BBC1.
+An instant success, the show earned a BAFTA and generated double the number of viewers of any other Saturday morning show.
+After 3 fantastic years, Jamie decided to move forward and explore other projects.

-1999/2000 saw Jamie play himself in two series of the mock-interview show Rock Profile for UK Play, with Matt Lucas and David Walliams.
-Jamie appeared alongside Lucas & Walliams once again in an episode of the BBC1 series Little Britain.
+1999/2000 also saw Jamie play himself in two series of the mock-interview show Rock Profile for UK Play, with Matt Lucas and David Walliams.
+This also led him to appear alongside the pair in an episode of the BBC1 series Little Britain.

-In 2000, Jamie was approached by Channel 4 to co-host The Priory with Zoe Ball.
-Jamie and Zoe went on to present three successful series of the show, further cementing his reputation as one of the UK’s best live TV presenters.
+Theakston then co-hosted Channel 4 ‘s ‘To the Priory’ which went on to present 3 successful series of the show further cementing his reputation as one of the UK’s best live TV presenters.

 When not broadcasting, Jame is in demand as a conference, live events and awards host.